SanKlein/Meetle/README.md

 16. As a user I can add people to an existing meetup.
 17. As a user I can add people to an existing subgroup.
 18. As a user I can like other groupmates messages.
+19. As a user I can log in and out.
+20. As a user I can edit my profile.

 ## Development Guidelines:
 - Development is in Javascript using NodeJS, AngularJS, Ionic, HTML, and CSS.